Beef Brisket Pie (Mom’s EPIC way to use leftover brisket!)

 You’ll never be able to eat a frozen pie after trying my mom’s EPIC brisket pie recipe!

-Step 1: How to Braise Your Brisket
+Step 1: Braise Your Brisket (if you dont have leftover brisket)

 To braise your beef, preheat your oven to 150°C. Then brown your brisket, put it aside, and fry off your vegetables.